Texas Capital Bank Review: Lots of Banking Options and Low Monthly Fees

 About Texas Capital Bank

 Texas Capital Bank was founded in 1998 and is headquartered in Dallas.
-The bank has branch locations in the five largest cities in Texas and one location in New York City.
-It has $38 billion in assets and cites commercial banking and private wealth advisement as its areas of expertise.
+The Texas bank has branch locations in the state’s five largest cities along with one location in New York City.
+It has $31 billion in assets and cites commercial banking and private wealth advisory as its areas of expertise.

-Texas Capital offers a variety of deposit accounts and certificates of deposit to its banking customers.
-The bank is known for its convenience and focus on customer service, which is why it consistently is recognized as one of the best banks in the United States by Forbes.
+Texas Capital offers a variety of deposit accounts and certificates of deposits to its banking customers.
+With its focus on convenience and customer service, it might be the right fit for you if you are looking to open a new account.

 Texas Capital Bank Products